 - If Seattle Therapy becomes aware that an individual who has recently been present at the clinic tests positive for COVID, we will communicate with all affected and potentially affected clients and staff.
 We will keep some details private as per HIPAA guidelines and privacy practices.

 - Depending on the circumstances of the exposure, we may transition all appointments to eHome Therapy (our telehealth) for a period of time.
 We will communicate with and recommend that potentially exposed individuals get a COVID test.
 We will implement cleaning protocols at the clinic and follow quarantine protocols for staff.

 What to Do If You Are Sick

 If you or anyone in your household are experiencing coronavirus symptoms, please stay home.
-Self-isolate for two weeks to help prevent the spread of the disease.
+Self-isolate for 10 days to help prevent the spread of the disease.
 If you have an appointment, please call us to reschedule or set up an eHome Therapy appointment.

 Thank you for being flexible and working with us during this difficult time.
 We’ll all get through this together.

 – Seattle Therapy

 Are there any travel restrictions due to COVID-19?

 Clients and caregivers who have traveled in the last 10 days will be asked a series of travel-related questions before they are able to enter the clinic for in-person sessions.
 Questions include whether the person or child entering the clinic is fully vaccinated, who they were in contact with during their travel, where their travel took place, and more.
 In general, clients who travel in-state without concerns of exposure to unvaccinated persons would be able to enter the clinic.
 For detailed information about our travel policies, please contact a staff member.

 Any family who has travel plans should discuss options with their therapist ahead of time.
 We can offer some great alternative options to an in-clinic session, such as outdoor sessions, E-home therapy, parent meetings, and more!